yiays/YiaysCom/blog/articles/confession-bot-a-side-project.md

 ### Privacy policy

 _ConfessionBot promises users confidentiality like that you'd find with a doctor or therapist._ Only breaching user's privacy when there is good reason to be concerned about somebody's wellbeing.
 This strict confidentiality brings about a higher level of trust and safety for everyone using ConfessionBot.
-You can contact the developer (Yiays#5930 or [\[email protected\]](/web/20230529193226/https://yiays.com/cdn-cgi/l/email-protection#89f0e0e8f0fac9f0e0e8f0faa7eae6e4)) at any time to request a full deletion of your data.
+You can contact the developer (Yiays#5930 or [yiays@yiays.com](mailto:yiays@yiays.com)) at any time to request a full deletion of your data.

 ### Terms of Service